Ha Hyun-sang: 2021: "Late Night Movie", "Burning Sunset" & Calibrate

-On February 21, Young K released a cover song of Lauv's "Never Not", filmed with Ha Hyunsang as part of the cover video project 'YOUNG ONE' through Day6's official YouTube channel.
-Then on March 29, Stone Music Entertainment announced that Ha Hyunsang third digital single titled "Late Night Movie" will be released on April 2.
+On February 21, Young K released a cover song of Lauv's "Never Not", filmed with Ha as part of the cover video project 'Young One' through Day6's official YouTube channel.
+Then on March 29, Stone Music Entertainment announced that Ha's third digital single titled "Late Night Movie" will be released on April 2.
 "Late Night Movie" is a song that metaphorically expresses the night that we can no longer feel after the reality in which we live suddenly changes.
-Ha Hyun-sang participated in writing and composing the lyrics with Young K as a co-lyricist along with him.
+Ha participated in writing and composing the lyrics with Young K as a co-lyricist along with him.

 On August 18, he attended the burial ceremony for General Hong Beom-do's remains at the National Cemetery in Daejeon where he sang his OST "Becoming the Wind" from drama Mr. Sunshine in a reverential manner.

 On August 23, WakeOne announced Ha's fourth digital single "Burning Sunset" will be released on August 28.
-Ha Hyunsang revealed a bit of the lyrics through a poster on his social media account also revealed the song credits which he also credited for writing and composing the song.
+Ha revealed a bit of the lyrics through a poster on his social media account also revealed the song credits which he also credited for writing and composing the song.
 "Burning Sunset" is an alternative rock genre based on electronic sounds where the electric guitar that dominates the introduction and the strong synth sound of the chorus are powerful, and is a song that densely tells a narrative of empathy along with comfort for a moment that will soon disappear.
 "Burning Sunset" lyrics conveys consolation for the moment that will soon disappear like youth that is not eternal, about the regret of not being able to do what Ha Hyunsang wants in this young moment that will never come again.

 On 10 December, it was announced that he would release his third EP titled Calibrate on December 21.
 The album name Calibrate refers to the name of the button that initializes the settings saved in the instrument.
 On the 13th, he released a teaser image contains the title song name "Lighthouse".
 "Lighthouse" is a modern rock song completed with catchy guitar harmonic melodies and Ha Hyun-sang's unique vocals.
 Ha Hyun-sang also directly participated in writing and composing lyrics for this album, densely depicting his desire to return to the beginning as the meaning of 'Calibrate'.
 He said that "Lighthouse", which was inspired by inspiration from the sea on a day when the loneliness of thinking that no one could be me, was overwhelming, beautifully depicts the anxious and dangerous emotions of youth.
 Calibrate have a total of 6 tracks, including "Highway", "Blue Alley", "Dead Bird", "Take Me Away", and "Someone's Letter".
 They carried out promotions at independent bookstores, including setting up special stands, selling his third EP Calibrate album and giving a set of goods to album buyers from December 23 to 31 resulted the album to sold out.